kekse1/levenshtein.js/README.md

 ## Usage
 You should know how it works when you see it.

-It's really not big.
+It's really not a big thing.
 I just give you the tip that there's one function to calculate the distance between two words, and one main function to be called with many words to check.

 <br>